AdobeDocs/campaign-web.en/help/v8/advanced-settings/delivery-settings.md

 ![](../assets/do-not-localize/badge.png)

->[!NOTE]
->
->This documentation is under construction and frequently updated.
-The final version of this content will be ready in January 2023.

 These settings are **technical delivery parameters** that are defined in the email template.
 If you want to modify any of them for a specific delivery, proceed with caution.

 ## Email delivery settings {#email-delivery-settings}